 - Over the counter.
 You can purchase treatments at the store.
 They include whitening toothpaste, gels, or strips, to name a few.

 - In-office.
 There are many whitening treatments applied by and in your dentist's office.
 They produce better results than over the counter products.

 - Dental dispensed for home use.
 These professional-grade whiteners are provided to you by your dental professional.

 If you’re wondering if you’re a good candidate for teeth whitening, here are some things to consider.

 Dentist Provided Teeth Whitening Products For Home

 If you think a dentist dispensed home whitening treatment is right for you, set up an appointment with your dental office for an evaluation.
 Your dental professional will assess your teeth whitening needs and make a recommendation that is best for you.
 Here’s what that may look like:

 - Your dental professional will provide you with a home professional whitening system that uses advanced ionic technology.
 It’s comfortable and portable, and you wear it for ten minutes a day for ten days.

-- All dentist-supervised tray whitening options rely on a whitening gel with an active ingredient — usually a form of peroxide-to bleach your teeth.
+- Dentist-prescribed whitening options include a whitening gel with an active ingredient — usually a form of peroxide-to bleach your teeth.

-- Your dentist will provide you with a supply of whitening gel which can be dispensed into the tray from a syringe or tube.
-The whitening gel usually contains either carbamide peroxide or hydrogen peroxide in a concentration of 10-22%.
-Depending upon the formulation you will be instructed to wear the tray daily for a few hours or overnight for a specific period of time.
+- Your whitening gel most likely will contain carbamide peroxide or hydrogen peroxide in a concentration of 10-22%.
+You will be instructed to wear the tray daily for a few hours or overnight for a specific period of time.